Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 For a layer to learn using Akida Edge Learning, it must first be compiled using the ``Model`` `.compile <../api_reference/akida_apis.html#akida.Model.compile>`_ method.

-The following learning parameters can be specified when compiling a layer:
+There is only one optimizer available for the compile method which is `AkidaUnsupervised <../api_reference/akida_apis.html#akida.AkidaUnsupervised>`_ and it offers the following learning parameters that can be specified when compiling a layer:

 * ``num_weights``: integer value which defines the number of connections for each neuron and is constant across neurons.
 When determining a value for